sudorandom/kmcd.dev/content/posts/2024-02-17_grpc-from-scratch-part-2/index.md

 }
 ```

 It works!
-The `[5 bytes data]` log line that you see is the gRPC framing.
+The `[5 bytes data]` log lines that you see are the gRPC framing that happens before each message.
 The `[7 bytes data]` and `[15 bytes data]` are the request body and response body respectively.
-Notice the trailers at the end `Grpc-Status: 0` indicating that the RPC succeeded.
+Also, notice the trailers at the end; `Grpc-Status: 0` indicates that the RPC finished successfully.

 ## How to improve
 How can we improve the client and server that we've written? **MANY** details were glossed over when making this client/server.
 Here are just a small handful: